Allowing 2 adults to divorce “by mutual agreement” in Singapore

 - have knowledge of the terms of the agreement.

-What reasons can be given as part of a DMA?
+What reasons can be given as part of a Divorce by Mutual Agreement?

 Parties can now take joint responsibility for the breakdown of the marriage.
 They don’t have to point fingers or blame each other if they decide they are not the right “till death do us part” partners for each other.
 They can set their own standard for concluding that the marriage has broken down irretrievably.